-The use of this feature can save you the (small) housekeeping chore of specifying an initialization and destroy method callback on each and every bean, and it is great for enforcing a consistent naming convention for initialization and destroy method callbacks (and consistency is something that should always be aimed for).
+The use of this feature can save you the (small) housekeeping chore of specifying an initialization and destroy method callback on each and every bean, and it is great for enforcing a consistent naming convention for initialization and destroy method callbacks, as consistency is something that should always be aimed for.

 Consider the case where you have some existing beans where the underlying classes already have initialization callback methods that are named at variance with the convention.
-You can always override the default by specifying (in XML that is) the method name using the 'init-method' and 'destroy-method' attributes on the <bean/> element itself.
+You can always override the default by specifying (in XML that is) the method name using the 'init-method' and 'destroy-method' attributes on the destroy-method attributes on the destroy-method attributes on the destroy-method.

-Finally, please be aware that the Spring container guarantees that a configured initialization callback is called immediately after a bean has been supplied with all of it's dependencies.
+Finally, please be aware that the Spring container guarantees that a configured initialization callback is called immediately after a bean has been supplied with all of its dependencies.
 This means that the initialization callback will be called on the raw bean reference, which means that any AOP interceptors or suchlike that will ultimately be applied to the bean will not yet be in place.
 A target bean is fully created first, then an AOP proxy (for example) with its interceptor chain is applied.
-Note that, if the target bean and the proxy are defined separately, your code can even interact to the raw target bean, bypassing the proxy.
-Hence, it would be very inconsistent to apply the interceptors to the init method, since that would couple the lifecycle of the target bean with its proxy/interceptors, and leave strange semantics when talking to the raw target bean directly.
+Note that, if the target bean and the proxy are defined separately, your code can even interact with the raw target bean, bypassing the proxy.
+Hence, it would be very inconsistent to apply the interceptors to the init method, since that would couple the lifecycle of the target bean with its proxy/interceptors and leave strange semantics when talking to the raw target bean directly.